maxz2001/Python-Drawing-Canvas/README.md

 *****************************************************************************************************************************

-*If your system does not have Tkinter installed, run this line in terminal: pip install tk
+*If your system has problems opening the program, install Tkinter in terminal: pip install tk
 *Run this line in terminal to install Pillow: pip install pillow